7 inspired ideas for a 4th of July vacation

 St. Michaels, Maryland

-Luxury seekers will enjoy Perry Cabin Resorts & Golf.
+Luxury seekers will enjoy the Inn at Perry Cabin and its fleet of vintage sailboats.

 Courtesy Inn at Perry Cabin